But, in the guide below, we outline potential ways to cool a dog house down in the summer & hot weather.

 (*Friendly Disclosure – links to retailers or brands on this page may include affiliate links, and we may receive a commission when you purchase through these links)

-How To Cool A Dog House Down In The Summer & Hot Weather: 9 Ideas
+How To Cool A Dog House In The Summer & Hot Weather: 9 Ideas

-2. Buy A Dog House Designed For Hot Weather and Summer Temperatures
+1. Buy A Dog House That Is Designed To Stay Cooler In Hot Weather

-Dog houses on the market that are made especially with insulation, warmth and ventilation in mind are:
+Dog houses on the market that are made especially with insulation, warmth and ventilation in mind might be:

 For Small Dogs